bjnortier/reloader/README.rst

 Reloader is the fantastic reloader.erl from mochiweb packaged into an application.
 Use reloader during development to automatically reload modules when they are compiled.
-It also re-runs tests if the test/0 method is exported
+It also re-runs tests if the test/0 method is exported.

 Getting Started
 ---------------

-If you're using rebar (try it, it's great), you can add this to you rebar.config: ::
+If you're using rebar (try it, it's great - http://hg.basho.com/rebar/wiki/Home), you can add this to you rebar.config: ::

   {deps, [